-The training you receive at Perry is founded on the very same principles that led Harriet I. Perry to open the institute in 1940 as a lasting memorial to her late husband, J.M.
+The training you receive at Perry Tech is founded on the same principles that led Harriet I. Perry to establish the school in 1939 as a lasting memorial to her late husband, J.M.
 Perry.
-She had a vision for a school that would provide hard-working, dedicated individuals with progressive training to fill the growing needs of an ever-expanding industrial market.
+She had a vision for a school that would provide hard-working, dedicated individuals with progressive training to fill the growing needs of industry.